khofstadter/CS220-AU-navigating-the-digital-world/README.md

   - can you define your relationship with technology, especially the Web?
 - summery to read: https://www.bbc.co.uk/bitesize/articles/zf8j92p

-##### Visitors and Residents
+##### Visitors and Residents (Dave White)
-"Visitors and Residents is a simple way of describing the range of ways individuals can engage with the Web.
-It’s a continuum of ‘modes of engagement’ not two distinct categories." (http://daveowhite.com/vandr/)
+"Visitors and Residents is a simple way of describing the range of ways individuals can engage with the Web." (http://daveowhite.com/vandr/) White created the V&R map to help all ages (not just old people) and people with different technical levels of technical skills to help use the Web efficiently.
+His V&R map is based on people's motivation to engage with the Web instead.
+The two modes:
-- “Visitor mode”: defined goal/task using appropriate web-based tool for job.
-Little social visibility or residual web presence.
-Task-driven and pragmatic.
-- “Resident mode”: online presence to connect with, or to be with, other people.
-High social presence.
-Leaves a trace…
-- visitor mode: the activities where we don't leave a social trace behind e.g. searching the web, paying our bills,
+- visitor mode: the activities where we don't leave a social trace behind e.g. searching the web, paying our bills.
+(Remember that your search history can be stored depending ont he search engine, it's just not available for everyone.)
-- resident mode: we are present with other people, it leaves a social trance e.g. by creating content or commenting on other people's content on online platforms (website, social media).
-These activities are linked to our (digital) identity.
+- resident mode: we are present with other people, it leaves a social trance (stays online after we leave the internet) e.g. by creating content or commenting on other people's content on online platforms (websites, social media).
+These activities are linked to our (digital) identities.

 - k's v&r-map-2006.jpg (2006) --> k's v&r-map-2016.jpg --> k's v&r-map-2021.jpg <!--TODO-->
+- this CS220 (AU) course introduces ideas and practical skills to help develop our residence modes
+- a better understanding of our residence modes can lead to
+  - professional identies, how we consume and produce knowledge, how we assess the credibility of information
 - aim: to create (not just consume) i.e. be residents (somewhere)

 #### GitHub Repositories
 - one private, one public